Tennessee inmate indicted in death of prisons administrator

 Watson, a two-time felon, has not entered a plea in the case.
 Prosecutors are considering seeking the death penalty, Lauderdale County district attorney Mark Davidson has said.

 Watson’s attorney, David Stockton, said an arraignment will be set in the case.
+Davidson said later Tuesday that the arraignment has been set for Feb.
+18. Davidson said he expects the judge in the case to set a trial date for some time this year.

 Johnson had been a state employee for 38 years and oversaw wardens at several area prisons